 While the expenses pet insurance won't cover vary by provider, a few exclusions are nearly universal for all policies.

 Pre-existing conditions: Any conditions that appeared in your pet before you purchased your policy or during your policy's waiting period are generally excluded.
-Similarly, pet insurance companies usually exclude bilateral conditions, which are conditions that affect both sides of your pet's body.
-For example, if your pet developed hip dysplasia in one leg before you got pet insurance, the same issue will not be covered in the other leg, even if you purchased pet insurance in the interim.
+Many insurers exclude bilateral conditions — issues that can affect both sides of the body.
+For instance, if hip dysplasia developed in one leg before coverage began, treatment for the other leg may not be included.

 That said, some pet insurance companies differentiate between curable and non-curable pre-existing conditions.
 These insurers will cover pre-existing conditions that can be healed after a symptom-free and treatment-free waiting period, which can range from six months to one year.